 A: The spin off is the method through which Sara Lee will separate its existing businesses into two independent, publicly traded companies.
 In the spin off, Sara Lee will distribute to its stockholders all of the outstanding shares of our common stock.
 Following the spin off, we will be a separate company from Sara Lee, and Sara Lee will not retain any ownership interest in us.
-The number of shares of Sara Lee common stock you own will not change as a result of the spin off, although the value of shares of Sara Lee common stock may initially decline as a result of the spin off.
+The number of shares of Sara Lee common stock you own will not change as a result of the spin off, although the value of shares of Sara Lee common stock may initially decline as a result of the spin off because the value of our business will no longer be part of the value of Sara Lee.